-Components Level D Level C Level B Level A

-22 Contacting the practice team during regular business hours is difficult. depends on the practice's ability to respond to telephone messages. is accomplished by staff responding by telephone within the same day. is accomplished by providing a patient a choice between email and phone interaction, utilizing systems which are monitored for timelines.

-1 2 3 4 5 6 7 8 9 10 11 12
+Components Level D Level C Level B Level A 22 Contacting the is difficult. depends on the practice's is accomplished by staff is accomplished by practice team ability to respond to responding by telephone providing a patient a choice during regular telephone messages. within the same day. between email and phone business hours interaction, utilizing systems which are monitored for timelines.
+4 5 6 7 8 9 10 11 12

-23 Test results and are not communicated to are communicated to patients are systematically are systematically care plans patients. based on an ad hoc approach. communicated to patients in communicated to patients in a way that is convenient to the practice. a variety of ways that are convenient to patients.
+23 Test results and care plans are not communicated to patients.
+1 5 are systematically communicated to patients in a way that is convenient to the practice. a variety of ways that are convenient to patients.
 4 5 6 7 8 9 10 11 12